Jamar Adams

 Jamar Dontarius Adams (born November 29, 1985) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Michigan Wolverines and was signed by the Seattle Seahawks as an undrafted free agent in 2008.
 Adams also played for the Philadelphia Eagles.

-Early years
+Early life

 Adams attended David W. Butler High School in Matthews, North Carolina, where he recorded 225 tackles, 23 interceptions, 3 sacks, 6 forced fumbles, 2 fumble recoveries, and 1 blocked field goal in his four-year career as a safety and cornerback.
 Adams graduated in 2004, and was a highly touted prospect who was recruited by many prestigious universities.
 Adams was ranked as a three-star prospect and the 18th best safety in the class of 2004 according to Rivals.com.

 College career

 Adams attended the University of Michigan from 2004 to 2008.
 Adams played in nine games as a true freshman in 2004 at Michigan.
 He recorded six tackles (five solo), while playing mostly on special teams and occasionally as a reserve defensive back.
 As a sophomore in 2005, Adams started 8 games including the final six, and he compiled 27 tackles (20 solo) with one tackle for a loss and two pass breakups.

 As a Junior in 2006, Adams made 47 tackles (39 solo), one sack, three tackles for loss, and one forced fumble.
 He recorded one interception and deflected seven other passes, earning him All-Big Ten Conference second-team recognition as a Junior.

 In Adams' senior season, he once again earned second-team All-Big Ten accolades and helped Michigan win the 2008 Capitol One Bowl.
 Adams started all 13 games at strong safety and led the team with a career-high 92 tackles (39 solo), the second-highest total by a Big Ten defensive back in 2007.
 He added one sack with 2.5 tackles for loss, and he deflected 13 passes while also registering 3 interceptions.

 In his career, Adams played in 47 games (starting in 34), made 172 tackles (103 solo), two sacks, 6.5 tackles-for-loss, one forced fumble, 22 passes broken up, and four interceptions for 58 yards.